 - Microsoft Defender for Office 365: Advanced protection layer for enterprise customers

 All three share reputation data and core filtering logic, but business accounts may have additional rules configured by their IT administrators that affect delivery.
+Starting in May 2025, Microsoft also began enforcing explicit bulk sender requirements for high-volume senders targeting Outlook.com, bringing their approach closer to what Gmail introduced in 2024.

 1. SmartScreen Reputation Issues